Biden stops short of saying he will raise Khashoggi's killing in Saudi Arabia

 Biden expressed enthusiasm for deals negotiated by Trump White House

-Biden is expected to meet with Palestinian Authoriy President Mahmoud Abbas on Friday.
+Biden is expected to meet with Palestinian Authority President Mahmoud Abbas on Friday.
 In his press conference with Lapid, Biden reiterated his longstanding support for a two-state solution to the Israeli-Palestinian conflict.

 But Biden spent more time talking about Israel's growing relationship with its Arab neighbors in the region.
 "Israel integration in the region, Israel's peace with its neighbors — these are essential goals," Biden said.